-NOTE: The availability of many of the following features is controlled by factory coding of your radio, installed options, firmware version, and field programming.
-Refer to Sections 8 and 9 for more information.
+Note The availability of many of the following features is controlled by the model of your radio, factory coding of your radio, installed options, firmware version, and field programming.
+Refer to Sections 8 for more information.

-1.1 GENERAL FEATURES
+1.1 General Features

-- The following operating modes are programmable: - Conventional analog - Conventional APCO Project 25 (digital) - Trunked APCO Project 25 (digital) - SMARTNET[TM]/SmartZone[®] trunked (analog or digital) - Up to 32 zones with 16 channels each (512 channels total) are standard. - Large graphic display with backlight - 16-position channel select switch - 3-position rotary option switch - Up to 9 (limited keypad) or 21 (DTMF keypad) programmable option switches - Each option button programmable with a different function for each operating mode (Conventional, SMARTNET/SmartZone, Trunked P25) - Menu mode - AES 256-bit FIPS 140-2 approved encryption available on P25/digital channels - DES/DES-XL 64-bit encryption available on analog channels, DES-OFB on digital channels (see Section 11). - Emergency calls for high priority system access - Priority (standard) and Radio Wide scan modes with user programmable scan lists - User selectable high and low power output - Surveillance mode - Time-out timer - Keypad lock to prevent accidental key presses - Power up password to prevent unauthorized use. - Programmable and user adjustable tone volume - Programmable minimum volume level - Soft power down to prevent accidental power off - Operates on both wide and narrow band channels
+- The following operating modes are programmable: - · Conventional analog - Conventional APCO Project 25 (digital) - Trunked APCO Project 25 (digital) - SMARTNETTM/SmartZone[®] trunked (analog or digital) - Up to 32 zones with 16 channels each (512 channels total) are standard. - Large graphic display with backlight - 16-position channel select switch - Three-position rotary option switch - Up to nine (limited keypad) or 21 (DTMF keypad) programmable option switches - Each option button programmable with a different function for each operating mode (Conventional, SMARTNET/SmartZone, Trunked P25) - Menu mode - AES 256-bit FIPS 140-2 approved encryption available on P25/digital channels - DES 64-bit encryption available on analog channels, DES-OFB on digital channels (see Section 10) - Emergency calls for high priority system access - Priority (standard) and Radio Wide scan modes with user programmable scan lists

+- User selectable high and low power output - Surveillance mode - Time-out timer - Keypad lock to prevent accidental key presses - Power up password to prevent unauthorized use. - Programmable and user adjustable tone volume - Programmable minimum volume level - Soft power down to prevent accidental power off - Operates on both wide and narrow band channels - Adjust Contrast values of LCD display

-1.2 CONVENTIONAL FEATURES
+1.2 Conventional Features

-- Up to 512 channels or talk groups programmable - Repeater talk-around

-- Carrier or Call Guard[®] (CTCSS/DCS) controlled squelch on analog channels, NAC and talk group IDs on P25 channels. - Normal/selective squelch selectable by option switch or menu - Monitor mode selectable by option switch or menu - Time out timer penalty and conversation timers - Dual priority channel sampling when scanning (analog and digital channels) - Busy channel lockout (transmit disable on busy) - Unit calls on P25 channels - Telephone calls on P25 channels with overdialing (firmware 1.16/2.6/3.6 or later). - Cloning capability using a cable or wireless connection (some versions only, see Section 5.16) - Emergency alarms and calls to alert a dispatcher of an emergency condition (analog emergency available only with firmware 1.8.0/2.0/3.0 or later). - Single tone encoder controllable by user on analog channels - ANI (Automatic Number Identification) on analog channels - MDC1200 ANI and Emergency Alert support (models with firmware 4.x only). - Call Alert[TM] on P25 channels (send and receive pages) with firmware 1.8.0/2.0/3.0 or later. - Predefined messages (up to 16) can be sent to a dispatcher (P25 mode with firmware 1.8.0/2.0/3.0 or later only) - Predefined status conditions (up to 8) can be sent to a dispatcher (P25 mode with firmware 1.8.0/2.0/3.0 or later only) - OTAR (Over-The-Air-Rekeying) compatible (P25 channels with firmware 1.5.0/2.0/3.0 or later). - Keypad programming with password access (Federal Government users only)
+- Up to 512 channels or talk groups programmable - Repeater talk-around - Carrier or Call Guard® (CTCSS/DCS) controlled squelch on analog channels, NAC and talk group IDs on P25 channels - Normal/selective squelch selectable by option switch or menu - Monitor mode selectable by option switch or menu - Time out timer penalty and conversation timers - Dual priority channel sampling when scanning (analog and digital channels) - Busy channel lockout (transmit disable on busy) - Unit calls on P25 channels - Telephone calls on P25 channels with over dialing. - Cloning capability using a cable or wireless connection (see Section 5.13) - Emergency alarms and calls to alert a dispatcher of an emergency condition - Single tone encoder controllable by user on analog channels - ANI (Automatic Number Identification) on analog channels - MDC1200 ANI and Emergency Alert support - Call AlertTM on P25 channels (send and receive pages) - Predefined messages (up to 16) can be sent to a dispatcher (P25 mode) - Predefined status conditions (up to eight) can be sent to a dispatcher (P25 mode) - OTAR (Over-The-Air-Rekeying) compatible (P25 channels). - Keypad programming with password access (Federal Government users only)

-1.3 SMARTNET/SMARTZONE FEATURES
+1.3 SMARTNET/SmartZone Features

-- Up to 512 talk groups programmable (channels select talk groups) - Group, Enhanced Private ConversationTM, standard Private Conversation, and Telephone calls - Emergency alarms to alert a dispatcher of emergency conditions - Emergency calls for high priority system access

-- Failsoft operation on a predefined conventional channel if trunked system fails - Priority group calls detected while listening to other group calls when scanning - Call AlertTM (send and receive pages) - Predefined messages (up to 16) can be sent to a dispatcher - Predefined status conditions (up to 8) can be sent to a dispatcher - Dynamic regrouping (dispatcher can automatically gather users on a channel to receive a message) - Roaming (SmartZone only)
+- Up to 512 talk groups programmable (channels select talk groups) - Group, Enhanced Private ConversationTM, standard Private Conversation, and Telephone calls - Emergency alarms to alert a dispatcher of emergency conditions - Emergency calls for high priority system access - Failsoft operation on a predefined conventional channel if trunked system fails - Priority group calls detected while listening to other group calls when scanning - Call AlertTM (send and receive pages) - Predefined messages (up to 16) can be sent to a dispatcher - Predefined status conditions (up to 8) can be sent to a dispatcher - Dynamic regrouping (dispatcher can automatically gather users on a channel to receive a message) - Roaming (SmartZone only)

-1.4 PROJECT 25 TRUNKED FEATURES
+1.4 Project 25 Trunked Features